probe-lab/network-measurements/results/rfm19-dht-routing-table-health.md

 ### Nebula Crawler

 We used the [Nebula Crawler](https://github.com/dennis-tra/nebula-crawler) [2] to get the content of the routing table of peers in the IPFS network.
-The Nebula Crawler starts a `libp2p` node with bootstrap peers and ask them for random handcrafted CIDs in order to discover all peers in the network.
+The Nebula Crawler starts a `libp2p` node with bootstrap peers and asks them for random handcrafted CIDs in order to discover all peers in the network.
 To fetch the routing table from a peer, the crawler will request handcrafted CIDs matching the Common Prefix Length (CPL) of each k-bucket of this peer.
-The queried peer will then return the closest peers to the requested CID in their routing table, and the crawler will eventually collect the complete routing table.
+The queried peer will then return the closest peers to the requested CID in their routing table, and by doing this continuously the crawler will eventually collect the complete routing table.

-The Nebula Crawler provides us the peer IDs of the peers in the IPFS networks, as well as the routing tables of these peers at each crawl.
+The Nebula Crawler provides us the peer IDs of the peers in the IPFS network, as well as the routing tables of these peers at each crawl.
 Once the Nebula Crawler returns all the routing tables, we are able to reconstruct the k-buckets for all peers using the peerIDs.
-Given all the alive nodes in the network at the time of the crawl, we can have a _global_ view on the network, and on the health of the peers' routing table.
+Given all the alive nodes in the network at the time of the crawl, we can have a _global_ view of the network, and all the required information to derive the health of the peers' routing table.

 #### Technical limitations